Now Legal LLP Solicitors is a firm of solicitors regulated by the Solicitors Regulation Authority. A list of our Members is available on request.

 Administration of estates.
 We will normally submit an interim bill at regular stages during the administration, starting with the obtaining of a Grant.
 The final account will be prepared when the Estate Accounts are ready for approval.

 Payment is due to us within 14 days of our sending you a bill.
-Interest will be charged on the amount due (including any expenses, disbursements and VAT) on a daily basis at the Law Society Rate from time to time from the date of the bill in cases where payment is not made within 28 days of delivery by us of the bill.
+In cases where payment is not made within 28 days of delivery by us of the bill interest will be charged from the date of the bill on the amount due (including any expenses, disbursements and VAT) on a daily basis at the Law Society Rate.

 If you have any queries about our invoices please contact Ian Soulsby, however please be advised of the following:

 You are entitled to complain about your bill;